 I offer a number of reduced fee daytime sessions for key workers, students and those on low incomes.
-I usually discuss the possibility of a reduced fee at initial assessment.
+I usually discuss the possibility of a reduced fee at initial consultation.

 My practise is based in the peaceful Queen's Gate conservation area of South Kensington, a short walk from Gloucester Road station.